CosmeValera/ReactProjects/containers/kubernetes/1-kubernetes-crash-course-1-hour-nana/README.md

 **Secret**
 - Used to store secret data
   - Passwords, certificates, credentials...
-- They are just like confirMap but meant to use encryption by using third-party tools
+- They are just like ConfigMap but meant to use encryption by using third-party tools
 - Reference Secret in Deployment/Pod

 ### Volume